By: Trish Adkins

 “As a clinician, it’s really devastating to give somebody a diagnosis of leukemia.
 There are lots of people in the room who are scared of that particular word,” said Dr. Leonard Zon, from Boston Children’s Hospital.

 Dr. Zon’s Crazy 8 team, co-led by Dr. Ross Levine, aims to turn the tide by using cellular barcode technology to trace leukemia back to its roots — to its cell of origin and find targeted therapies that can cure children who are currently incurable.

-Cellular barcodes work like the barcodes you see at the grocery store; but instead of being a barcode that is created with lines and tells you the item and the price, these barcodes are created by DNA.
+Cellular barcodes work like the barcodes you see at the grocery store, but instead of being a barcode that is created with lines that tells you the item and the price, these barcodes are created by DNA.
 The cellular barcodes will allow the team to follow blood cells as they develop, to see where in the developmental process leukemia arises.
 Importantly, this barcoding technology can eventually be extended to learn more about the development of all childhood cancers, making an even larger impact.

 “The patients are the motivation.
 We need to do better,” said Dr. Zon.

 Building on its history as a leading funder in pediatric cancer research, ALSF established the Crazy 8 Initiative to harness collaborative spirit across global institutions to go after the most pressing pediatric cancer research roadblocks.
 ALSF focused the program to address the eight most challenging aspects of pediatric oncology: embryonal brain cancers; high-grade gliomas; fusion-positive sarcomas; fusion-negative sarcomas; leukemias; neuroblastoma; big data; and catalyzing clinical trials.